Ordinance on application fees and tuition fees at higher education institutions (2010:543)

 A higher education institution may issue regulations on the size of the tuition fees.
 Ordinance (2011:303).

-After consultation with the Migration Board a higher education institution may decide the date on which tuition fees shall be paid.
+After consultation with the Swedish Migration Agency a higher education institution may decide the date on which tuition fees shall be paid.

 In order to be admitted to a programme of study an applicant required to pay tuition fees shall pay the fees no later than the date referred to in Section 7.